2026 Guide to Fence Laws in Maryland

 Start My Fence ProjectA grid used on the background of this section.

-In Baltimore, you may need a permit for your fence project.
-If a permit is required, you can apply for one from the Baltimore City Department of Housing and Community Development.
+In Maryland, you may need a permit for your fence project.
+If a permit is required, you can typically apply for one from the City Department of Housing and Community Development.
 Getting a permit means that your work and the site plan will be reviewed by a City inspector and they will verify that it complies with the City's building code.
+In many cities, including Baltimore, you can apply for your fence permit online.
+Just create an account, pay online, and if the permit is approved it will be issued online as well.

-Special Considerations
+Special Considerations for Maryland Fences

 In Maryland law, there is a specific ban on building spite fences.
 Spite fences are built by one neighbor to annoy the other neighbor.
 In some cases, spite fences are constructed to lower the property value of the next door neighbor.
 It's important to understand the difference between a good neighbor fence, which fosters cooperation and mutual agreement, and a spite fence, which may lead to legal issues and disputes.